openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 }
 ```

 The OP SHOULD try to fulfill this requirement.
 If the verification data of the user is older than the requested `max_age`, the OP MAY attempt to refresh the user’s verification by sending her through an online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.
+The OP MAY also return data that does not fulfill the `max_age` constraint.

-If the OP is unable to fulfill any of the requirements stated in this section (even in case it is marked as being `essential`), it will provide the RP with the data available and the RP may decide how to use the data.
-The OP MUST NOT return an error in case it cannot return all Claims requested as essential Claims.
+The OP MUST NOT return an error in case it cannot return all Claims requested as essential Claims, regardless of whether they were not present or because the End-User did not authorize their release.

 # Examples